LikDev-256/Firefox-Installer_for_linux/README.md

 # Firefox-Installer && Firefox-Updater
-A Script that Installs and keeps your browser upto-date in Debian & Debian based systems.
+A Script that Installs and keeps your browser upto-date in Debian & Arch based systems.
 Which don't have the latest versions in the package manager.

 ---